‘Connecting Science and Innovation with people and entrepreneurship’ was the central theme of this Wetskills event.

-This Wetskills event is organised back to back with the Tech Summit in Delhi on 15 and 16 October 2019.
-The Tech Summit is a high-level event focusing on water, agriculture, health and ICT.
-The results of the Wetskills will be presented during the Tech Summit with a experts and high-level audience from business, governments and knowledge institutes.
+This Wetskills event was organised back to back with the Tech Summit in Delhi on 15 and 16 October 2019.
+The Tech Summit is a high-level event focusing on water, agriculture, health and ICT, with experts and high-level audience from business, government and knowledge institutes.

-A very important aspect for a successful clean up of a drain is community development.
-Having just “end of pipe solutions” isn’t enough as there is no awareness on water at a grass root level.
-Therefor public needs to become aware on what is happening at the drain and learn more about the different aspects of water and circular solutions that of course fit in their daily needs.
-This is not just a matter of creating a physical attractive venue but also finding ways of getting public involved (citizen science), like setting up a community for example where mentoring is part of the system or getting public involved by gathering data so that they directly contribute for rejuvenating the drain.
+Community involvement is a very important aspect for a successful clean up of a drain.
+Having just ‘end of pipe solutions’ isn’t enough if there is no awareness on water at a grass root level.
+Therefore communities have to become aware on what is happening at the drain, and learn more about the different aspects of water and circular solutions, that of course should fit in their daily needs.
+This is not just a matter of creating a physical attractive venue, but also finding ways of getting public involved (citizen science).
 How can the WETLAB become a dynamic place with public involvement to stimulate cleaning the Barapullah Drain?

 The WETLAB is focusing on wastewater technologies and reuse.
 This is just one part of the puzzle.
-What else is needed on innovative technologies to rejuvenate the drain: Technologies for monitoring & sensoring, removing solid waste, waste water technologies for upstream pollution and technologies for climate adaptation like water storage and rain water harvesting?
-How can we design an integrated approach for rejuvenating the Barapullah Drain based on these aspects and make it climate proof?
+What other innovative technologies are needed to rejuvenate the drain: Technologies for monitoring & sensoring, removing solid waste, waste water technologies for upstream pollution control, technologies for climate adaptation like water storage and rain water harvesting?
+How can we design an integrated approach for rejuvenating the Barapullah Drain based on these aspects, and make it climate proof?

-A WETLAB as testing facility has the potency to inspire people from all generations.
-The current temporary venue of the WETLAB is not attractive to inspire citizens to come, although it is located in a green area, even marked as nature reserve downstream.
-How can the WETLAB become an attractive place for public and schools in the nearby area so that they get a better understanding on water and circular issues?
-What kind of experiments can they do and how to transform the current venue into an attractive “experience center”?
+A WETLAB as testing facility could be inspiring to people of all generations.
+The current temporary venue of the WETLAB however, is not attractive to inspire citizens to come, although it is located in a green area, even marked as nature reserve downstream.
+How can the WETLAB become an attractive place for public and schools in the nearby area, so that they get a better understanding of water and circular issues?
+What kind of experiments could the WETLAB offer to the public, and how could the current venue be transformed into an attractive “experience center”?

-A WETLAB testing facility is a great vehicle to stimulate applied research, leading to development of new products, marketing these products and creating of start-ups.
-Also existing businesses can use a WETLAB to test and pilot their technologies in the Indian practice.
-There are many examples worldwide how such testing facility work under which goals and circumstances.
-How can the WETLAB at the Barapullah Drain in India create such an an atmosphere that Indian, Dutch and European companies will come over to the site and start piloting and testing?
+A WETLAB testing facility is a great vehicle to stimulate applied research, leading to development of new products, marketing these products and creating start-ups.
+Also existing businesses can use a WETLAB to test and pilot their technologies in practice.
+There are many examples worldwide, showing how such a testing facility can work, under which goals and circumstances.
+How can the WETLAB at the Barapullah Drain create such an atmosphere, so that Indian, Dutch and European companies will come over to the site and start piloting and testing?